I Want To...

 The epidemic of overdose deaths in the United States has made clear the need for hospitals and health care systems to develop and implement effective opioid stewardship programs.
 Spanning inpatient and outpatient services, opioid stewardship ensures that patients receive appropriate pain management within all regulations while preventing new cases of opioid addiction.
 Yet, given the infancy of stewardship programs, we need to better identify and spread best practices.

-This symposium will focus on current trends in pain management and opioid stewardship across the United States, recent regulatory changes that impact prescribing of opioids, and strategies for clinicians to effectively manage patients' pain while making judicious use of opioids.
+This symposium focused on trends in pain management and opioid stewardship across the United States, recent regulatory changes that impact prescribing of opioids, and strategies for clinicians to effectively manage patients' pain while making judicious use of opioids.

 - What opioid stewardship means in a hospital or health system setting, and how to translate it into practice